VarCharMax/ToDoList/README.md

 - Run the following commands:
      * dotnet dev-certs https --clean
      * dotnet dev-certs https --trust
-- From the ClientAp folder run `npm install` to install node_modules.
+- From the ClientApp folder run `npm install` to install node_modules.
 - From the ToDoList.Server folder run `dotnet restore` to restore NuGet packages.
 - The Connection Strategy is set to `managed` in appSettings.json, which means that the Angular development server will launch automatically in the background to supply the runtime files to the MVC controller.
 - Invoke the `"ToDoList"` profile either by selecting it from the VS toolbar and hitting `F5`, or typing `dotnet run --profile "ToDoList"` in the console.
 If the database has been correctly created, the app should run out-of-the-box with no problems.
 (There is a connection string defined, but it isn't used.)